 The school’s mission statement ‘Individual Growth, Individual People’ is at the heart of everything.
 The mission of the school is to meet the very individual needs of the students and enable them to reach their full potential.
 The school works closely with families and other agencies to ensure that all aspects of the students’ needs are being met as far as possible.
 The school continues to work with other schools across Newark town and it also works closely with the other 10 special schools which enables collaboration and problem solving of common issues which are important for SEND students.

 - 39% of students claim free school meals

 - 8% are looked after children and 10% have previously been in care or are living with relatives on a care order.

 - There is a large travelling community in the Newark area

 - There is also a large population of Eastern European families and the school has admitted several pupils where English is a second language.

-- Strong partnerships are in place with the mainstream schools in Newark in order to support best practice for all the pupils with SEND.
+- Strong partnerships are in place with many of the mainstream schools in Newark in order to support best practice for all the pupils with SEND.